15 Zero Waste Office Tips & Supplies For Maximizing Productivity (Not Plastic)

 2. Recycled Toilet Paper & Refillable Cleaning Products

-Looking for some plastic-free office ideas when it comes to keeping your kitchens and bathrooms (and bums) clean?
+Looking for plastic-free office ideas when it comes to keeping your kitchens and bathrooms (and bums) clean?

 3. Use Compostable Or Reusable Products At Events